‘Bold And The Beautiful’ Spoilers For Week Of September 10: Thorne Proposes & Ridge’s Choice Leaves Brooke Mad

 Inquisitr reported that the B&B promo video shows that Brooke will continue bashing Steffy.
 However, Ridge will make a quick executive decision as a result of their fight.
 He will choose Steffy’s Intimates line over HFTF much to Brooke and Hope’s dismay.

 Bill will also tell Justin (Aaron D. Spears) that he has an ally in Brooke.
 Brooke will talk to Katie on his behalf concerning the sole custody battle for Will (Finnegan George).
-He will also tell Justin that Brooke’s only condition was that he keep everything top secret and not tell anyone of the meeting that they had.
+He will also tell Justin that Brooke’s only condition was that he keep everything top secret and not tell anyone about the meeting that they had.
 Bold and the Beautiful spoilers indicate that the two will start leaning on each other for support this week as they each face their battles.

 Tuesday, September 11